ritika-dh/user-login/README.md

 Command for starting the application:-
-1) move to the downloaded user-login folder
+1) move to the downloaded user-login folder and run mvn clean package -DskipTests
 2) docker-compose up --build